-The first #cloudchat in our upcoming series is on 7/13/17 and we’ll be discussing the Future of CyberSecurity!
+#cloudchat number 10 is on 9/21/17 and we’ll be discussing the topic: Talent, Gaining Experience and the Cost of Expertise.
 Come join the chat at Noon EST/11:00 am CST!

 As one of the first big brands to deliver customer support on Twitter, we at Rackspace are particularly fond of the social media platform.
 After all, where else can you have one-on-one conversations with your peers, industry experts and the occasional celebrity?

 But outside of the one-off conversations and random interactions Twitter can provide, we wanted to set a consistent cadence for people to come together and talk about all things cloud.
 That’s why we started #cloudchat — a series of Twitter chats covering things like security in the cloud, single tenant hosting and best practices for some of the world’s leading cloud platforms.

 Get links to all the recaps of previous #cloudchat sessions at the bottom of this post!